alexkroman-assembly/opennotes/README.md

    - Select "Create Aggregate Device"
    - Name it "Meeting Recorder"
    - In the right panel, check the boxes in this order:
-     - Your microphone (e.g., "MacBook Pro Microphone") to capture your voice
+     - Your microphone (e.g., "MacBook Pro Microphone") to capture your voice (must be first)
+     - Your speakers (e.g., "MacBook Speakers") to capture your voice (must be second, check drift detection)
-     - "BlackHole 2ch" to capture system audio
+     - "BlackHole 2ch" to capture system audio (must be third, check drift detection)

-   - Run the recorder with the Meeting Recorder device:
+### Run the Recorder

 ```bash
 python transcriber.py record